Nishad Kumar: Career

 He took up the sport of para-athletics in 2009.
 In November 2019, he won the bronze medal in the men's T47 category at the 2019 World Para Athletics Championships and, as a result, he qualified to compete at the 2020 Summer Paralympics.
 He won the gold medal in T46 category at the 2021 World Para Athletics Grand Prix which was held in Dubai.

-He also became the second Indian to win a medal at the 2020 Summer Paralympics after Bhavina Patel when he clinched a silver in the T47 category high jump event along with an Asian Record.
-He incredibly shared the silver medal with Dallas Wise of USA who also cleared the same distance of 2.06m.
+He also became the second Indian to win a medal at the 2020 Summer Paralympics after Bhavina Patel when he clinched a silver in the men's high jump T47 category along with an Asian Record.
+He shared the silver medal with Dallas Wise of USA who also cleared the same distance of 2.06m.

+In the 2022 Asian Para Games, he won a gold medal in the men's high jump T47 at Hangzhou, China.

+Coach Mr Satyanarayana is coaching on the medal Tokyo Paralympic Games 2020 and the Paris Paralympic Games 2024.